 \section{Introduction}

-Recently, Peltola and Wang \cite{PW20} made a detailed study of the multiple SLE$(0)$ process, a particular deterministic collection of $n$ curves in a simply connected domain $D$ that connect $2n$ specified boundary points according to a particular link pattern.
-While the curves are fully determined by the domain, the boundary points, and the link pattern, the name multiple SLE$(0)$ comes from the fact (which Peltola and Wang prove) that it is the deterministic limit of the \textit{random} multiple SLE$(\kappa)$ process as $\kappa \to\to 0$, when the SLE curves have been conditioned to join according to the particular link pattern.
-Unsurprisingly then, the multiple SLE$(0)$ process has the same natural properties as multiple SLE$(\kappa)$: conformal invariance, reversibility, a cascade type relation, and more.
-We will use the conformal invariance to restrict our attention solely to the upper half-plane $\H$, where all of the relevant descriptions are much simpler.
-In the upper half-plane each multiple SLE$(0)$ is determined by distinct boundary points $x_1, \ldots ,x_{2n}$, which we will shorten to $\bfs x = (x_1, \ldots, x_{2n})$, and a link pattern $\alpha$ that specifies in which of the $C_n$ possible non-crossing ways the $2n$ boundary points are connected.
-Here and throughout $C_n$ is the Catalan number
+Recently, Peltola and Wang \cite{PW20} introduced and made a detailed study of \textbf{multiple SLE}$(0)$: a certain ensemble of $n$ simple curves in a simply connected subset of the Riemann sphere that connect $2n$ specified boundary points according to a non-crossing link pattern.
+Although the embedding of the curves is purely deterministic and fully determined by the domain, the boundary points, and the chosen link pattern, the name multiple SLE$(0)$ comes from the fact (which Peltola and Wang prove) that the ensemble of curves is the deterministic limit of the \textit{random} \textbf{multiple SLE}$(\kappa)$ process \cite{BBK05, Dubedat07, LK:configurational_measure} as $\kappa \to 0$.
+As a result the multiple SLE$(0)$ curves have many properties that are natural analogues of their multiple SLE$(\kappa)$ counterparts: \textbf{conformal invariance}, a description via \textbf{Loewner flow}, and an important geometric characterization called the \textbf{geodesic multichord property}.
+However, Peltola and Wang also show that the multiple SLE$(0)$ curves have a property which has no analogue in the random world: the curves are exactly the non-trivial part of the \textbf{real locus} of a \textbf{real rational function} whose critical points are all on the line.
+In particular this implies that the SLE$(0)$ curves are solutions to \textit{algebraic} equations, which is an impossible feat for their highly fractal SLE$(\kappa)$ cousins.